 Our instructors are all currently employed as EMTs or Paramedics and have decades of experience providing emergency medical services for fire departments, private ambulance companies, and hospital emergency departments.

-- Tuberculosis skin test within six months prior to the start of class.
+- Tuberculosis (TB) skin test (current = within six months prior to the start of class)

-- Current Hepatitis B vaccination (or begin series prior to the start of class).
+- Current Hepatitis B vaccination (current= three doses in lifetime or begin series prior to the start of class)

 - Current Varicella vaccination (current=two doses in lifetime)**